Augustin Coppolani (L, Middle School) and Giorgio Grego (R, Junior Varsity) won the International History Bee European Championship titles in 2025.

 The International History Bee is a buzzer-based history quiz competition for individual students.
-Please see below for a comprehensive account of how the Bee works.
-Please note that these same rules are also used for the International Geography Bee and International Science Bee (although for both of those competitions, a combined High School Division replaces the Varsity and Junior Varsity Divisions).
+The following page provides a comprehensive account of how the Bee works.
+Please note that these same rules are also used for the International Geography Bee and International Science Bee.
 If you have any further questions, please email david@iacompetitions.com

 > Click here for sample questions and resources